CryptoTL: Private, Efficient and Secure Transfer Learning: Conclusion

 \section{Conclusion}

 With CryptoTL we have introduced a novel framework for privacy-preserving TL inspired by MLaaS models.
-Our solution enables clients with small and private data sets to leverage DL models provided by a server while fully protecting their data.
-Utilizing the concept of frozen layers allows us to decouple HE from the training phase of the neural network, resulting in high efficiency and comparatively low runtime for encrypted queries.
-Our comparisons with baseline models and three public datasets show high accuracy of CryptoTL, especially for scenarios with reduced and small training data.
+Our solution enables clients with small and private datasets to leverage DL models provided by a server while fully protecting their data.
+Utilizing the concept of frozen layers allows us to decouple HE from the training phase of the neural network, resulting in (for the first time) high training efficiency and comparatively low runtime for encrypted queries.
+Our experimental evaluation highlights the efficiency gains of CryptoTL for a concrete example.
+It shows low runtime and high accuracy of CryptoTL, especially for scenarios with reduced and small training datasets.
 Our framework, thereby, is general and has the potential to preserve the privacy of a wide range of DL use cases.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments.}

 This work was supported by EU's Horizon 2020 project TRUSTS grant agreement \numero 871481, and by the "DDAI" COMET Module within the COMET -- Competence Centers for Excellent Technologies Programme, funded by the Austrian Federal Ministry for Transport, Innovation and Technology (bmvit), the Austrian Federal Ministry for Digital and Economic Affairs (bmdw), the Austrian Research Promotion Agency (FFG), the province of Styria (SFG) and partners from industry and academia.
 The COMET Programme is managed by FFG.